Geography, Polemics, and Parshanut

-- What was the purpose of the ceremony held on the mountains?
-Which location would best help achieve this goal?
+- What was the purpose of the ceremony held on these mountains?
+Why might this location best help to achieve this goal?

-- Finally, a polemical factor might also play a role in the discussion.
+- A polemical factor may also play a role in the discussion.
 Since the Samaritans sanctify Mt.
-Gerizim of Shekhem, setting a totally different geographical location for the mountain rids their claims of all validity.
+Gerizim near Shekhem, setting a totally different geographical location for this mountain may serve to counter their claims.
 Does the fact that an approach is polemically motivated make it less valid or intellectually rigorous than one which is influenced by the text alone?

 See When Did the Ceremony on Mt.
 Eival Occur for elaboration.